zinrai/xrandr-wizard/README.md

 Configuration complete.
 Goodbye!
 ```

-In this example, the user turns off the HDMI-2 display.
+In this example, the user turns off the HDMI-2 display using default selections.

 ## License